caltechlibrary/irdmtools/people2vocabulary.1.md

 : Write output to file

 -csv
-: Input is in csv format
+: (default: true) Input is in csv format

+-clrules
+: (default: true) use Caltech Library rules

 # EXAMPLES